So how do people get a unit?

 Licence to Reside:

-The resident/s pays a ‘licence premium’ to enter into the Agreement with GCRH, plus an ongoing weekly maintenance fee.
+The resident/s pays a ‘licence premium’ to enter into the Agreement with GCRH, plus an ongoing weekly services fee.
 In this Agreement the resident retains equity in the unit and receives a Premium Refund on vacating the unit.
 The premium paid is based on the valuation for the unit and they vary in value from around $160,000 to $310,000, again depending on size and location.

 When the resident elects to vacate the unit, the Premium Refund is determined by the price received when re-licenced with a new resident; less a percentage retained by GCRH to cover refurbishment and re-marketing.
 The other advantage is that there are no stamp duty or brokers fees required to be paid, making it a much simpler exercise for the both the new and vacating residents.